raspberrypilearning/astro-pi-mission-zero/en/step_5.md

 --- task ---

-At the bottom of your program, create some colour variables to define the colours with which you want to to draw your picture.
-You can use as many colours as you like, but in this example we'll use only a few colours — red (`r`), white (`w`), black (`b`) and two shades of of grey (`g` and `s`).
+At the bottom of your program, create some colour variables to define the colours with which you want to draw your picture.
+You can use as many colours as you like, but in this example we'll use only a few colours — red (`r`), white (`w`), black (`b`), and two shades of grey (`g` and `s`).
 Notice that the shades are achieved by reducing the amount of light in all three channels while keeping the proportions the same.

 ```python
 w = (255, 255, 255)